 - Recorded the Spanish-language narration for the MLB video game in 2005.

 - Born in Tijuana, Mexico, he graduated from Universidad del Noroeste with a degree in accounting.

 - He and his wife, Benny,, have 3 children, Paula, Oscar and Maria, and reside in Phoenix.

 Spanish Radio Analyst

-- Is in his third season as the lead analyst for D-backs Spanish radio broadcasts on KSUN.
+- Is in his sixth season as the lead analyst for D-backs Spanish radio broadcasts.